 - 1. Provide technical assistance to communities to enhance streamside recreational opportunities.
-(DCPD, SCMPr staff, NYC DEP) - Continue to work with the East Branch flood commission, municipalities and stakeholder groups in the implementation of the East Branch Recreation Access Plan.
-(DCPD, SCMPr staff, NYC DEP)

-- 3. Continue to work with West Branch flood commissions, municipalities and stakeholder groups on improving recreation access on the West Branch Delaware River (DCPD, SCMPr staff, NYCDEP) - 4.
+(DCPD, SCMPr staff, DEP) - a.
+Catskill Recreational Center 1⁄2 mile trail to be constructed in 2020. - b.
+Arkville Recreational Hub Trail Master Plan to be completed in 2020. - 2.
+Continue to work with the East Branch flood commission, municipalities and stakeholder groups in the implementation of the East Branch Recreation Access Plan.
+(DCPD, SCMPr staff, DEP) - 3.
+Continue to work with the West Branch flood commissions, municipalities and stakeholder groups on improving recreation access on the West Branch Delaware River (DCPD, SCMPr staff, DEP) - a.
+Water Street Boat Launch project to be installed in Spring 2020. - b.
+Beerston Boat Launch project to be scheduled for 2021. - 4.
 Continue to provide technical assistance to the flood commissions, municipalities and stakeholder groups for recreational opportunities (i.e. boat launch and river walk).